SOFTS-London cocoa slips further from recent peak, sugar gains

 * Dealers said the market had recovered most of the prior session's losses, boosted by sentiment that there is likely to be a global deficit in the upcoming 2023/24 season.

-* Several sugar market analysts expect a second consecutive global deficit next season as they bet near-record output from top producer Brazilian will not be enough to offset falling production elsewhere.
+* Some sugar market analysts expect a second consecutive global deficit next season as they bet near-record output from Brazilian will not be enough to offset falling production elsewhere.

+* Broker HedgePoint Global Markets raised its estimate for Brazil sugar to a record on Wednesday.

 COFFEE

+* Brazil shipped 2.69 million bags of green coffee abroad in July, 22.3% more than in the same month a year ago, industry group Cecafe said.

-* Brazil's Cooxupe, the world's largest coffee co-operative and the country's biggest coffee exporter, said on Wednesday the 2023 harvest in the areas where it operates has reached 74.9% of the fields by August 4.
+* Brazil's Cooxupe said the 2023 harvest in the areas where it operates has reached 74.9% of the fields by Aug.
+4.

 * Vietnam's coffee exports in July fell 22.6% from June to 108,872 tons, government data released on Wednesday showed.

-(Reporting by Nigel Hunt; Editing by Conor Humphries and Varun H K)
+(Reporting by Marcelo Teixeira and Nigel Hunt; Editing by Conor Humphries, Varun H K and Shilpi Majumdar)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.